Buhari Approves Extension of VAIDS to June 30 - THISDAYLIVE

 “Tax revenues will ensure that public infrastructure is provided, and public services are funded to improve the lives of the people.

-“Taxes redistribute wealth from those who have more to those who have less, and VAIDS is one of the windows to achieve such,” the statement added.
+“Taxes redistribute wealth from those who have more to those who have less, and VAIDS is one of the windows to achieve this,” the statement added.